danielsanfr/br-package-tracking/README.md

 ## Author

 This small API was developed by **Daniel San F. da Rocha**.
-Any questions or suggestions can contact me, I will be very happy to receive my posts about this project.
+Any questions or suggestions don't hesitate to contact me, I'll be very happy to receive posts from this project.

 ## License